Hauberk: Depictions in the Bayeux Tapestry

+Surviving examples and later use

-The hauberk stored in the Prague Cathedral, dating from the 12th century, is one of the earliest surviving examples from Central Europe and was supposedly owned by Saint Wenceslaus.
+A hauberk stored in the Prague Cathedral and dating from the 12th century is one of the earliest surviving examples from Central Europe, and was supposedly owned by Saint Wenceslaus.
 In Europe, use of mail hauberks continued up through the 14th century, when plate armor began to supplant it.
 Some knights continued to wear chain hauberks, however, underneath plate armor.
-In parts of Central Asia, it continued to be used longer.
+It remained in usage until the Renaissance.
+In parts of Central Asia, it continued to be used for a longer time.